bz-hashtag-0780/basic-beasts-mercury/README.md

 to be installed on your computer.
 Follow the [instructions](https://www.npmjs.com/package/node-gyp) for adding build tools and then try running `yarn` again.

 # Build, Deploy and Test
-Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn start` This will run all the dev scripts in each project package.json.
+Using a terminal (or command prompt):

+Run `yarn start` to use the emmulator module

+Run `yarn testnet` to use the testnet module

 Run `yarn test` to run all unit tests for this project.

 ## File Locations